ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ## Response ##

+The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.

-The HTTP body of the response MUST be a `multipart/related` message as defined by [](#RFC2387).
+The response to a valid request MUST be a `multipart/related` message as defined by [](#RFC2387).
 The body consists of two parts:

 - the first part MUST include `Resource-Id` and `Content-Type` in its header.